-It is strongly recommended your employment agreements include a technical redundancy clause if those agreements will include provision for compensation for redundancy.
-If your employment agreements provide for compensation for redundancy, but do not include a technical redundancy clause, you should contact your Business Central Advice Employment Relations Consultant.
-Business Central Advice can provide you with assistance with the sale or transfer of your business and may be able to manage your obligation to pay compensation for redundancy.
+It is strongly recommended that your employment agreements include a technical redundancy clause if those agreements will include provision for compensation for redundancy.
+If your employment agreements provide for compensation for redundancy, but do not include a technical redundancy clause, you should contact your EMA Advice Employment Relations Consultant.
+EMA Advice can provide you with assistance with the sale or transfer of your business and may be able to manage your obligation to pay compensation for redundancy.